henrybear327/notes/README.md

 When cloning for the first time, please run `git submodule update --init --recursive`.

+After that, you can run `hugo serve` to see the website rendered locally.

 Please check the [official instructions](https://github.com/adityatelange/hugo-PaperMod/wiki/Installation) for more details.

 ## Set up